 Historically, hosting the Olympics means investing large sums of government money on structural upgrades so the city can handle the swell of tourists and athletes gallivanting around during the Olympics’ buzzing period.
-Typically, this meant building stadiums, arenas, and other venues, for the games themselves to take place.

 Throughout the history of the Olympic Games, every host nation has encountered its own set of unique problems.
 Rio de Janeiro appears to be still recovering from the effects of hosting, and economists disagree on whether the opportunity to host really boosts a country’s economy.
 However, the event does give governments and industry a reason to invest in much-needed infrastructure, or bring forward deadlines for existing projects, while also allowing for some return on the investment.

-What is Brisbane’s budget for the Olympics?
+What is Brisbane’s budget for the Olympics 2032?

 Brisbane has proposed a budget of $4.5 billion for the 2032 games.
 However, the budget does not include infrastructure already in the development pipeline.
-Nor does it include changes that will need to occur for new roads, public transport or the cost of security and staff.
+Nor does it include changes that will need to occur for new roads, public transport or the cost of security and staff.Â

 However, if past hosts can teach us anything, it’s that budgets are only a rough estimation.
 Rio de Janeiro spent $14 billion on hosting the games, which was 352% over their estimated budget.
 London spent nearly $15 billion, exceeding its budget by 76%.

 At first glance, Brisbane’s budget may seem a little idealistic, coming in at just under one-third of what Rio de Janeiro spent.
 However, this is because the International Olympic Committee (IOC) has outlined their 2020 ‘New Norm’ reforms, in which applicants were advised to reduce their expenditure on new venues and instead rely on existing arenas and venues.
-Brisbane has listened; 84% of the venues that will be used for the Olympics will be either existing or temporary structures.
+Brisbane has listened; 84% of the Olympic venues that will be used for the Olympics will be either existing or temporary structures.Â

 The IOC aims to reduce unnecessary risk and waste associated with hosting the games and instead allow host cities more flexibility when bidding for the event.
 Many of the infrastructure upgrades are not solely meant for Olympic use but aim to improve transportation and efficiency within the city as a whole.
-However, these projects are now slated to meet Olympic deadlines, sometimes pushing forward expected completion dates.
+However, these projects are now slated to meet Olympic deadlines, sometimes pushing forward expected completion dates and making select developments a priority development area.Â

 While specific named projects have been greenlit due to winning the Olympic bid, the infrastructure upgrades are far more wide-ranging and comprehensive than new swimming pools and javelin ranges.
-The city will require roads, traffic systems, transportation, and upgrades.
+The city will require roads, traffic systems, transportation, and other upgrades.
 In 2000, the Sydney Olympics attracted 6.7 million attendees.
 Meanwhile, the London Olympics attracted over 8 million.
 Many of these lucky ticket holders will be descending from overseas and interstate, prompting a rapid population swell, which existing infrastructure would not be able to handle.

 We can be sure that residents of Brisbane, the Gold Coast and the Sunshine Coast will see a slew of new projects undergoing construction within the next decade, specifically in transportation.
-Both residents and industry will benefit from these projects, but what specifically has the government promised to provide throughout this period?
-Let us take a look at some of the proposed projects.
+Both residents and industry will benefit from these projects, but what specifically has the Federal Government and Queensland government promised to provide throughout this period?

 Gabba underground terminal